RaisaHubareva/rsschool-cv/cv.md

 ## About me

-I'm 48 years old.
 I decided to change my life.
 I am currently working as engineer in a  factory.
 I hope my professional experience will be useful in IT.

 I haven't programming skills yet.
 Hopefully I will get an experience at the end of the course.